ymunemasa/data-tutorials/tutorials/hdf/hdf-2.1/analyze-traffic-pattern-with-apache-nifi/tutorial-2.md

 > Note: You will utilize these scripts throughout either section.

-### Section 1: Launch NiFi HTML UI via Shell Script
+### Approach 1: Launch NiFi HTML UI via Shell Script

 1\.
 Execute the script: